 Body-Stimulation Techniques

-By engaging the body in targeted ways, these therapies aim to release tension that otherwise is challenging to release.
+By engaging the body in targeted ways – through pressure points and postures – these therapies aim to release tension that otherwise is challenging to release.
 It can involve, stretches, movements and physical manipulations and nervous system response activations.
-This is known to enhance both physical functioning as well as emotional well-being.
+This is known to enhance both physical functioning, pain alleviation, as well as stress reduction.
+It's often combined with cognitive therapy.

 Sub types of Body-Stimulation Techniques